Forward-backward stochastic simulations: Q-based model for measurement and Bell-nonlocality consistent with weak local

-The analytic theorems obtained above were verified numerically using $\chi^{2}$ tests in several cases described here.
+The analytic theorems obtained in Appendix A were verified numerically using $\chi^{2}$ tests in several cases described here, with details that are given below.
 The forward-backward stochastic equations were integrated by first propagating $x$ backwards in time, generating a conditional sample, then propagating $p$ forwards in time.

 All trajectories plotted use $40$ sample trajectories, to provide an intuitive demonstration of how they behave.
 In order to verify the quantitative accuracy of the trajectory probability distributions, large numbers of samples were generated and plotted using binning methods.